Taiwan Hikes

 I took this one when it was drizzling.
 When I saw the steep slope, I thought my heart skipped one beat, but my friend and I kept going.
 Hiking on this trail during the rain is not fun.
 Therefore, if the weather is wet, please turn back.

-Just take it slow and make sure your hands hold on tight with the rope, and you should be fine.
+Take it slow and make sure your hands hold on tight with the rope, and you should be fine.
 During my first attempt to get down the slope, I slipped, and my friend later told me that she saw me hitting the rock.
 Luckily, my hands were still holding the rope tightly, and I had a small bag in front of my chest, which absorbed some impact for me.

-After you finish the east peak, the sightseeing is over and what's waiting for you is the challenging jungle hike.
+After you finish the east peak, the sightseeing is over, and what's waiting for you is the challenging jungle hike.
 I'll explain more in the following.

 The Hard Core One: from East Peak to Main Peak